|Language:||English • français • italiano • português • español|

 - Click the Reporting tab to switch to the Visual3D Reporting Mode.

-- In the upper right corner of your screen, just above the tabs, is the page-number control.
+- In the upper right corner of your screen, just above the tabs, is the page-number and size control.
 Use this control to cycle through the various report pages.

-- Click on the printer icon, or choose Print… from the File menu.
+- To print, click on the printer icon, or choose Print… from the File menu.

 - If necessary, select a printer and click OK.